chrisambatti/chrisambatti/README.md

 #  About Me:
-Hi Christopher here, I'm currently a Final year Computer Engineering student at University Of Mumbai
+Hi, I'm Christopher, a final-year Computer Engineering student at the University of Mumbai.

 ## 🌐 Socials: